Fine Free Policy

 How does this work?

-Only one thing is changing, but it is big news.
 Peoria Public Library will no longer charge you if you returns items late.
 At the same time, PPL encourages our patrons to return items in a timely manner so they can be enjoyed by all.

-So if people don’t owe fines what incentive is there to return things?
+So, if people don’t owe fines what incentive is there to return things?

 Eliminating overdue fines doesn’t mean people can keep things forever.
 Fees still stand for lost/unreturned or damaged items.